How much home can I afford?

 Terms Matter as Much as Rate

 When you are financing a home, it is easy to focus solely on the interest rate that you’re getting on a loan.
 There are other terms that are just as important, and once again your long-term goals can make a difference in which terms are better or worse for your particular situation.
 You may be able to “buy down” to a better interest rate by paying some points upfront.
 The decision to buy down your interest rate does not make sense in all cases.
 Let us professionally evaluate your situation and your long-term goals to help you in making the right decision on which terms are best for your particular case.
-The main thing is to be aware that the terms can make a huge difference when you’re getting that home loan.

 Adjustable rate mortgages are offered typically when interest rates are low.
 As interest rates rise, you will not see as many offers for adjustable-rate mortgages, because they don’t make sense for most buyers when interest rates are indeed high.
 Because you’re about to go into the mortgage process, being aware of the opportunities and pitfalls of adjustable rate mortgages is probably a good idea.
 Be sure to ask your mortgage broker or your real estate agent in order to learn more.